 Bigelow’s Creative Arts & Sciences Committee brings several programs to the school each year.
 Many of them are teacher favorites that are requested every year, others are new and different.
-To learn more abou the CASC program, visit the NPS website or view this CASC poster.
+To learn more about the CASC program, visit the NPS website or view this CASC poster.

-The CASC programs, funded solely by the PTO, are made possible through PTO fundraising.
+CASC programs, funded solely by the PTO, are made possible through PTO fundraising.
 Thank you for you support!

-6th Grade: Author Greg Mone
+February 8 – 6th grade: Author Greg Mone

 Gregory Mone, science journalist and the author of four published novels, will visit the 4th grade students.
 He will review some of the more interesting assignments he has had as a writer and stress the importance of becoming an expert in whatever subject a student chooses to write about.
 The presentation will continue with a discussion of his most recently published novels, Fish and Dangerous Waters.
 He takes students through the entire process of writing a book, from the initial idea or inspiration through the planning, the creative writing, the revisions and on to the final, finished, published work.